Victoria Abadi PG Dip Counselling, MBACP, FDAP Specialist Addiction Counsellor

 Often people with an addiction/addictive behaviour are afraid to peak to their GP as they do not want any mention of this on their medical records.
 Counselling provides a safe place to address your issues without ever having to disclose to a medic.

-I am available all day on Monday, Tuesday and Wednesday mornings and Thursday and Friday evenings.
+I am available all day on Monday and Tuesday, Wednesday mornings and Thursday and Friday late afternoon/ evenings.
 If it is not possible for you to attend at these times please contact me and I will see if I can book a room on a temporary basis at a more convenient time.
 Please note this is not always possible but I will try my best to accommodate you.

 Maps & Directions